zoharfeuer/ML-Final-Project/README.md

 2. Exploration: We perform an exploratory analysis of the dataset, obtaining general information and visualizing the distribution of both numeric and categorical factors.

-3. Preprocessing: In this stage, we preprocess the data by checking for duplicates and handling object features that haven't undergone one-hot encoding.
+3. Preprocessing:

+  3.1.
+Duplicates: We remove duplicate instances.

+  3.2.
+Nulls: We handled nulls by exploring the feature and completing null values with a relevnat value.

+  3.3.
+One-Hot Encoding: We handeled categorial features by applying one-hot encoding.

+  3.4.
 Outliers: We investigate and handle potential outliers in the dataset.

-  Missing Data: We dealt with any remaining missing data, employing appropriate imputation techniques.
+  3.5.
+Missing Data: We deal with any remaining missing data, employing appropriate imputation techniques.

+  3.6.
 Data Scaling: We apply data scaling to standardize the numeric features.

-  PCA (Principal Component Analysis): We perform PCA for dimensionality reduction if required by the dataset.
+  3.7.
+PCA (Principal Component Analysis): We perform PCA for dimensionality reduction.

-4. Test Set Processing: We preprocess the test set to prepare it for model evaluation.

-5. Modeling: We build different machine learning models, including K-Nearest Neighbors (KNN), Multi-Layer Perceptron (MLP), Decision Tree, and Adaptive Boosting.
+4. Modeling: We build different machine learning models, including K-Nearest Neighbors (KNN), Multi-Layer Perceptron (MLP), Decision Tree, and Adaptive Boosting.

-6. Model Evaluation: We evaluate the performance of each model using metrics such as confusion matrix, cross-validation, and checking for overfitting.
+5. Model Evaluation: We evaluate the performance of each model using metrics such as confusion matrix, cross-validation, and checking for overfitting.

-7. Prediction: We use the best-performing model to make predictions on new data.
+6. Prediction: We use the best-performing model to make predictions on new data.

 ## Running the Project